rameez14/Machine-Learning-and-Adaptive-Intelligence/README.md

-## Machine earning and Adaptive Intelligence
+## Machine Learning and Adaptive Intelligence
 Weekly Jupyter Notebook Assignments for MLAI module

 * Notebooks such as Linear Regression and Unsupervised Learning contain a lot of Latex, so might need some time to load